Sye0w/Ng_Entertainment_web-app/src/ng_performance.md

 ### Analysis of Components with template optimization and AsyncPipe

 1. Application components uses templates with conditional rendering and asyncpipes for sections of the template that heavliy relies on rendering content asynchronously and conditionally thereby minimizes rendering time for templates or components.

+## The use of Lighthouse for performance profiling:

+1. Performance profile for Ng Entertainement Web App scores added in this path:
+  './Performance_Reports/'

+## The use of PageSpeed for performance profiling

 ## Conclusion
 The NgEntertainment Web App illustrates some common performance optimization techniques in Angular: